Euro zone shares rise to outperform weaker UK market

 Asset performance in 2015: link.reuters.com/gap87v

-Today’s European research round-up (Additional reporting by Liisa Tuhkanen; Editing by Gareth Jones)
+Today’s European research round-up (Additional reporting by Liisa Tuhkanen; Editing by Alison Williams)